greglank/greglank.github.io/parser.md

 I have been playing poker (no limit Texas hold 'em) online with a group of friends at least twice a week since spring 2020.
 We play using the online platform, PokerNow, which provides downloadable hand histories that contain a record of all the hands that the group played and all the players' actions that happened within them.
 Per year, we play approximately 100,000 hands with a total of approximately 1.35 million player actions.

-Beginning in January, 2021, I started downloading the hand histories after each session in order to save them for group recordkeeping and analysis.
+Beginning in January, 2021, I started downloading the hand histories after each session in order to save them for group record-keeping and analysis.

 ## Project Description